 Hob type: All

-Comments: Most modern non-stick pans have coatings that are free of nasty chemicals, but Greenpan really shout about their Thermolon ceramic coating.
-It doesn’t contain any PFOA (or 'perfluoroocatanoic acid', a man-made chemical traditionally used as a non-stick coating that has links to adverse health effects), which isn’t to the detriment of its non-stick credentials.
+Most modern non-stick pans have coatings that are free from nasty chemicals, but Greenpan really shout about their Thermolon ceramic coating.
+It doesn’t contain any PFOA (perfluoroocatanoic acid, a man-made chemical traditionally used as a non-stick coating that has links to adverse health effects), which isn’t to the detriment of its non-stick credentials.
 It’s good value for money and cooks evenly, too.
-Visit the GreenPan website.

 Tower ceramic-coated change frying pan